-Adopting physical protection and connecting all household devices to our home router using only physical cables will create a "de-militarized" perimeter that thwarts wanton break-ins.
+Adopting physical protection and connecting all household devices to our home router using only physical cables will create a "demilitarized" perimeter that thwarts wanton break-ins.
 Unfortunately, as the wireless connections are introduced, convenient as it may be, any physical security goes out the window.
 Once wireless devices are brought in, your household LAN is no longer physically secure and any kind of malicious hacking could be set in motion from all directions.

 Obviously this is an oversimplification.
 Physical cables may be cut and disabled, much easier than shutting off the wireless or cellular connectivity.
-Burglars are known to shun houses with wireless alarms and cameras that connect to home security companies through cellular network.
+Burglars are known to shunt houses with wireless alarms and cameras that connect to home security companies through cellular networks.
 However, modern wireless gadgetry comes in a great number of varieties and introduces a completely new set of risks far more sinister than petty thefts.
 We must recognize that wireless means may be useful under many isolated application scenarios, but must not be used as the infrastructure building block because of its inherent vulnerability to open exposure.
 If wireless connectivity is the only option available, such as in the situation where a large number of IoT sensors are deployed, the security requirement must be carefully assessed with the understanding that physical security may no longer be taken for granted.
-Physical boundary or strict confinement within a seemingly enclosed perimeter are not necessarily secure.
+Physical boundaries or strict confinement within a seemingly enclosed perimeter are not necessarily secure.
 Wireless intrusion is borderless.

-Instead of searching for the unreliable physical security perimeter, Ai-Fi.net adopts the Deadbolt framework (more details later) that affords wireless connectivity but with stringent requirement in building a "soft" security perimeter.
+Instead of searching for the unreliable physical security perimeter, Ai-Fi.net adopts the Deadbolt framework (more details later) that affords wireless connectivity but with stringent requirements in building a "soft" security perimeter.
 A device is considered inside the security perimeter when:

 Artificially Intelligent Menace